High Blood Pressure

 A blood pressure reading is taken with a cuff wrapped around the arm, which is inflated, while monitoring a gauge to determine the reading.
 Make sure you’re well rested before you measure your blood pressure.

 The circumstances under which blood pressure is measured are as important as the numbers themselves because a variety of factors can affect the reading.”

 Blood pressure consists of two numbers.
-According to Dr. Sundaram, the systolic number, which appears on top of the result, denotes the peak pressure as the heart beats.
+The systolic number, which appears on top of the result, measures the peak pressure as the heart beats.
 The diastolic number, the bottom number in a blood pressure result, measures the pressure when your heart is resting between beats.

 What is normal blood pressure and what is high blood pressure?

 Blood pressure can vary over the course of a day, the typical average for a normal blood pressure is less than 120/80.
 Between 120 and 139 systolic and 80 to 89 diastolic is considered pre-hypertension.
 A blood pressure between 140 to 159 systolic and 90 to 99 diastolic is considered stage 1 hypertension.
 Anything higher than 160/100 is considered stage 2 hypertension.